Kurokesu/ar0822-v4l2-driver/README.md

 # Kernel Driver for AR0822

+The AR0822 is a high-resolution CMOS image sensor that supports up to 4K video capture.
+This driver enables the sensor to work with the Raspberry Pi's MIPI CSI interface, supporting both 2-lane and 4-lane configurations.

 This guide provides detailed instructions on how to install the AR0822 kernel driver on a Linux system, specifically Raspbian.

 ## Prerequisites